On this page

 Well-characterized mechanism via GHRH receptor on pituitary somatotrophs.
 Preclinical pharmacology and toxicology studies supported NDA filing.
 Dose-dependent GH release confirmed across models.

-Comprehensive safety data from Phase 3 trials with 52-week extension.
-FDA-approved prescribing information documents all adverse events.
-Key concern: increased diabetes risk (HR 3.3).
+Comprehensive safety data from Phase 3 trials with 52-week extension, in a current FDA-approved label (revised 3/2025, no boxed warning).
+Labeled warnings include increased risk of neoplasms, elevated IGF-1 requiring monitoring, fluid retention, and glucose intolerance/diabetes (HR 3.3).
 Antibodies in ~50% (mostly non-neutralizing).

 How are these scores calculated?